History of the U.S. Open Cup: Resurgence in popularity

 For most of MLS' existence, league clubs could not draw the same crowds for Open Cup matches as they would for the regular season or playoff matches.
 Some of it is attributed to the fact that MLS clubs typically play a majority of their matches against lower-tier clubs which may create a lack of interest.
 Additionally, all Open Cup matches are scheduled mid-week, which can be inconvenient for fans and supporters.
 Often, it is considered that the MLS team that wins the Open Cup is one with great depth on their roster, or one that has nothing much to play for in league competition.
 The fact that there is a lesser amount of interest in the competition leads most MLS clubs to play their home Open Cup games at smaller stadiums, usually high school or smaller college football fields or on their training facilities due to the lower seating capacity, and to create a more "intimate" setting.
-Examples include the Seattle Sounders who play their Open Cup matches at Starfire Sports Complex or D.C.
+Examples include Seattle Sounders FC who play their Open Cup matches at Starfire Sports Complex or D.C.
 United who play their games at Maryland SoccerPlex or George Mason Stadium.

 In spite of the disinterest in the Open Cup, some signs have indicated an upswing in the tournament importance and popularity.
 Some cite the competitions' long history as a critical factor in driving interest.
 The 2009 final, which featured storied MLS club D.C.
 United, saw a crowd of 17,239 attend the Open Cup final at RFK Stadium, making it the second largest Open Cup crowd in the 2000s and fifth largest overall.
 The reasoning behind the large crowd has been attributed to the fact that D.C.
 United's management marketed the Open Cup as a tournament for the team to add an additional trophy to their collection and earn a preliminary berth in the CONCACAF Champions League.
-For the Seattle Sounders, the club played in and hosted the 2010 edition of the final, in front of a crowd of 31,311.
+For Seattle Sounders FC, the club played in and hosted the 2010 edition of the final, in front of a crowd of 31,311.
 It was the largest attendance for an Open Cup final thus far, outpacing the second largest crowd by slightly under 10,000.
 Such a crowd was considered to be the result of the Sounders' large fan base and desire to defend their 2009 Open Cup title.
 This trend of growing crowds has continued, with each final since and including the 2009 final drawing at least 14,000 fans; the 2019 final saw Atlanta United FC claim their first Open Cup on their home field in front of a new record crowd of 35,709.